buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 {% include content_blurb.html category="av" slug="arahat_bodhi" %}
   - An introduction to the final goal of Buddhist Practice.

+{% include content_blurb.html category="canon" slug="snp3.6" %}
+  - A wanderer asks the Buddha what it means to be truly “learned”

 ### Part 4: Fuition

 We finally come to the last, but perhaps most important, part of our course: the experience of enlightenment itself.
 We will break it down into two lessons: on the first breakthrough and the final release.